core-wg/oscore/draft-ietf-core-object-security.md

 * CoAP GET /tv1 request protected with OSCORE, includes:
   - Uri-Path: "tv1"
+  - Object-Security option (1 byte Sender ID)
+* CoAP GET /tv1 request protected with OSCORE, includes:
+  - Uri-Path: "tv1"
-  - Object-Security option
+  - Object-Security option (0 byte Sender ID)
 * 2.05 Content response, with payload: "Hello World!", protected with OSCORE.
 The response does not contain a kid nor a Partial IV.
 The response includes:
   - Object-Security option
 * 2.05 Content response, with payload: "Hello World!", protected with OSCORE.
 The response does not contain a kid, but contains a  Partial IV.
 The response includes:
   - Object-Security option

-The Security Context is the output of {{key-der-tv}}, with default values for alg, KDF and replay window, and with Sender Sequence Number 20 for the client and 0 for the server.
+The Security Context is the output of {{key-der-tv}} or {{key-der-tv-ms}}, with default values for alg, KDF and replay window, and with Sender Sequence Number 20 for the client and 0 for the server.
 All the values are reported in the following sections.

-### Client: OSCORE Request
+### Test Vector 1: OSCORE Request, Client

 CoAP unprotected request: 0x440149c60000f2a7396c6f63616c686f737483747631 (22 bytes)